 Marketers often struggle to find the perfect incentive balance to meet their goals.
-Either they use too many, or not they aren't using them at all.
+Either they use too many, or they aren't using them at all.

 Powered by Emarsys AIM, Incentive Recommendation is a landmark product on our journey towards truly 1-to-1 personalization.
 We analyze your campaign launch lists to identify which customers are more likely to purchase when offered an incentive, and then assign the most efficient incentive to each one.